-Classes are dismissed at 2:45 p.m. on Sunday, Monday, Wednesday, and Thursday.
+Classes are dismissed at 2:15 p.m. on Sunday, Monday, Tuesday, and Wednesday.
 Students should be picked up promptly by their parents (or designee) or proceed directly to their bus.
-In order to avoid disrupting learning, parents and drivers should wait in the foyer until classes are dismissed rather than standing around in hallways.
+In order to avoid disrupting learning, parents and drivers may only pick up their students from their designated dismissal area.
+Students will not be released to parents in the lobby area during the dismissal transition.